mgr32/PsISEProjectExplorer/README.md

 ##### 1.3.1 (unreleased)

 * Right-clicking on a tree item opens Windows Explorer context menu to enable access to shell extensions (like TortoiseGIT).
 In order to open the builtin context menu, press CTRL when clicking.
+* Added multi-selection support to the tree view.

 #### Description